justinethier/zig-mark-sweep-gc/README.md

 # Mark-Sweep GC in Zig

-The project is the port of a modern classic - Bob Nystrom's simple mark-sweep GC - from C to Zig.
+The project is the port of Bob Nystrom's simple mark-sweep GC - a modern classic! - from C to Zig.

+This is my first Zig project.
+Since this is a relatively new language I thought it would be helpful to give an overview of the experience and talk about the tooling.

-Though I will explain a few parts of this program I can't do justice to the original write-up justice.
+Though I will explain a few parts of this program I can't do justice to Bob's original blog post.
 I recommend reading it [here](https://journal.stuffwithstuff.com/2013/12/08/babys-first-garbage-collector/).
-The original implementation is included here as `main.c` and is available [here](https://github.com/munificent/mark-sweep).
+His C implementation is included as `main.c` in this repo and is available [here](https://github.com/munificent/mark-sweep).

-areas to highlight:
+Anyway, off we go...

 ## Installing Zig